-Alex Eodice is Professor of Philosophy.
-He completed his doctoral studies at Fordham University, where he wrote a dissertation on pragmatism and rationality.
-During his time at Iona College, he has served as Chair of the Philosophy Department, Director of the Honors Program and, from 2001-2008, as Dean of the School of Arts and Science.
-While dean, he received a certificate in Managerial Leadership in Education from Harvard University.
-He was appointed as a visiting scholar at Blackfriars Hall, Oxford University for the 2009 Hilary term; while at Oxford, he conducted research in philosophy of law and delivered a lecture on legal obligation.
+During his time at Iona College, Professor Eodice has served as Chair of the Philosophy Department, Director of the Honors Program and, from 2001-2008, as Dean of the School of Arts and Science.
+While dean, he received a certificate in Managerial Leadership in Education (MLE) from Harvard University.
+He was appointed as a visiting scholar at Blackfriars Hall, Oxford University for the 2009 Hilary term, and while at Oxford, conducted research in philosophy of law and delivered a lecture on legal obligation.

-Professor Eodice regularly teaches courses in introductory and moral philosophy, philosophy of law, and philosophy of mind.
-He has published articles, book chapters, and encyclopedia entries on various philosophical topics, including legal philosophy, moral theory, the philosophies of Dewey, Wittgenstein, and St. Augustine, and philosophy and popular culture; he is currently completing an introductory book on philosophy.
-He is a regular participant at regional and national conferences and has delivered more than twenty-five conference papers and commentaries; he has been an invited lecturer, panelist, or keynote speaker on many occasions as well.
-His on-going research interests include the role of coercion in law, the problem of consciousness, and free will and determinism.
-Professor Eodice is a member of the American Philosophical Association and is an elected member of the Executive Council of the American Catholic Philosophical Association.
+Professor Eodice regularly teaches courses in moral philosophy, philosophy of law, and philosophy of knowledge.
+He has published articles, book chapters, and encyclopedia entries on various philosophical topics, including legal philosophy, moral theory, the philosophies of Dewey, Wittgenstein, and St. Augustine, and philosophy and popular culture; he is the author of an introductory text on moral philosophy (Action and Character) and, most recently, co-editor of a volume on Augustine and Wittgenstein.
+His current research interests include the role of coercion in law, the nature of rationality, and the experience of pain.
+Professor Eodice is a member of the American Philosophical Association and has served as an elected member of the Executive Council of the American Catholic Philosophical Association.